jasperkuperus/hangman/README.md

 $ python3 -m http.server
 ```

 This will start an HTTP server in the dist folder on port `8000`.
+Don't have `python3`?
+Just start your favorite HTTP server in this folder.

 ## Development
 Want to develop?
 Use the following npm script: